Toggle Location Modal

 2. Liposuction: A cosmetic surgical procedure, liposuction is used to remove the fatty tissue from the lipoma growth.

-The cost of lipoma surgery in India can vary depending on several factors, including the type of surgery, the hospital or clinic where the procedure is performed, and the location.
+The lipoma removal cost can vary depending on several factors, including the type of procedure, the hospital or clinic where the procedure is performed, and the location.

 The following table shows the cost of different types of lipoma surgery: